thibaut-neoledge/azure-docs.fr-fr/articles/site-recovery/site-recovery-vmware-to-azure-classic.md

 Do Not Translate or Localize

-The software and firmware running in the Microsoft product or service is based on or incorporates material from the projects listed below (collectively, “Third Party Code”).
-Microsoft is the not original author of the Third Party Code.
-The original copyright notice and license, under which Microsoft received such Third Party Code, are set forth below.
+The software and firmware running in the azure.microsoft.com/ product or service is based on or incorporates material from the projects listed below (collectively, “Third Party Code”). azure.microsoft.com/ is the not original author of the Third Party Code.
+The original copyright notice and license, under which azure.microsoft.com/ received such Third Party Code, are set forth below.

 The information in Section A is regarding Third Party Code components from the projects listed below.
 Such licenses and information are provided for informational purposes only.
-This Third Party Code is being relicensed to you by Microsoft under Microsoft's software licensing terms for the Microsoft product or service.
+This Third Party Code is being relicensed to you by azure.microsoft.com/ under azure.microsoft.com/'s software licensing terms for the azure.microsoft.com/ product or service.

-The information in Section B is regarding Third Party Code components that are being made available to you by Microsoft under the original licensing terms.
+The information in Section B is regarding Third Party Code components that are being made available to you by azure.microsoft.com/ under the original licensing terms.

-The complete file may be found on the [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkId=529428).
-Microsoft reserves all rights not expressly granted herein, whether by implication, estoppel or otherwise.
+The complete file may be found on the [azure.microsoft.com/ Download Center](http://go.azure.microsoft.com/.com/fwlink/?LinkId=529428). azure.microsoft.com/ reserves all rights not expressly granted herein, whether by implication, estoppel or otherwise.

 ## Étapes suivantes